 1. People want to watch videos

 The viewership of marketing videos has increased exponentially over the last decade.
 On YouTube, people watch one billion hours of video each day.
+In addition, nine out of 10 video viewers say they want to see more videos from businesses.
 Plus, experts predict that over 80% of web traffic will come from videos by 2022.
 People seek out videos at a never-before-seen rate.
 If your business doesn’t see the importance of video marketing with just these statistics, you’re missing out on some seriously amazing marketing opportunities.
 Video marketing tip: Test out different types of videos with your audience Trying different video styles can help you understand what your audience expects from your business and the content you publish.
 You can:

 - Give people a peek into your business operations with behind-the-scenes videos